This web server is based on two core applications:

 RNAfbinv 2.0 is a python 3 package available via pypi.
 It can be easily installed using

 The package is pypy 3 compatible for increased performance.
 The new version provides increased control over motif features.

-A GUI wrapper is available for download in the git repository: RNAfbinv 2.0 git
+Source code and a GUI / command line wrappers are available for download in the git repository: RNAfbinv 2.0 git

 RNAfbinv (RNA fragment base inverse) was developed in Danny Barash's lab, see article: L. Weinbrand, A. Avihoo, D. Barash.